-The Indian Habitat Centre is designed by American architect Joseph Allen Stein, It is a convention centre located at Lodhi Road in New Delhi.
-However, it is India’s most comprehensive convention centre.
+The Indian Habitat Centre is designed by American architect Joseph Allen Stein, It is a convention center located at Lodhi Road in New Delhi.
+However, it is India’s most comprehensive convention center.
 The central courtyard as well as the exposed brickwork are the main attraction of the building.
-Also, the centre houses theatre performances, art exhibitions, film shows and other cultural events.
+Also, the center houses theatre performances, art exhibitions, the film shows and other cultural events.
 The cultural hub is also known for hosting plays, book readings, music concerts, dance performances, corporate luncheons and office workshops.
-Some of the organisations in this complex include the Labour Organization (I.L.O), the National Institute of Design, and the Council of Architecture.
+Some of the organizations in this complex include the Labour Organization (I.L.O), the National Institute of Design, and the Council of Architecture.

 Case study of The Indian Habitat Centre